devm18426/ghidra_load_objc_headers/README.md

 The Objective-C headers are parsed using the [clang python bindings](https://github.com/llvm/llvm-project/tree/main/clang/bindings/python) and relevant data is inserted into the Ghidra database.

 Currently supports the following data:
-* Identified interfaces are defined as structs, with their fields set accordingly (names and types)
+* Identified interfaces are defined as structs, with their fields set accordingly (names and types).
 * Instance method parameters (names and types) are set as well. `__thiscall` convention will be set.

 The loading process happens in 3 stages: